Dine at These Fantastic San Miguel Restaurants

-San Miguel de Allende may be known as an artist community and expat haven, but the town is also known for it’s incredible restaurants.
+San Miguel de Allende may be known as an artist community and expat haven, but the town is also known for its incredible restaurants.
 Mexican cuisine reigns in this colorful town with regional specialties from the Yucatan to Oaxaca.
 But for those with more finicky palates, or for locals who just want something different, international cuisine from pizza to sushi can be found on every almost street.
 Regardless of your personal taste, dining in San Miguel is one of the many pleasures to enjoy in this colorful city.

 Disclosure: Some of the links below are affiliate links which means we will receive a small commission when you make a purchase at no additional cost to you.